200320032003/Microwave-Splashkit/microwave_tutorial.md

 ---

 ## Wrap-Up
-You’ve now built a **Microwave Simulator** using SplashKit and applied **encapsulation** by keeping all microwave-related data and functions inside the `Microwave` class.
+You have now built a **Microwave Simulator** using SplashKit and applied **encapsulation** by keeping all microwave-related data and functions inside the `Microwave` class.

 Possible extensions:
 - Add a countdown timer